Legacy Arms Scottish Dirk

-The Gen 2/Legacy Arms Scottish Dirk's grip is made from a 1 piece solid handle hand carved to look like twisted wood, with mild steel accents.
+The Gen 2/Legacy Arms Scottish Dirk's grip is made from a 1 piece solid wood handle hand carved with a twisted pattern and finished with mild steel accents.
 The blade is made from 5160 tempered carbon steel with a full tang.
 The scabbard is wood wrapped in black leather.

 The early Scottish dirk was a direct descendant of the medieval ballock dagger.
 The grip form began to change, probably sometime in the 16th century, but soon developed a form that was purely Scottish.
 The later versions that are quite popular, are somewhat debased in form, and not the pure fighting weapon of the early version.
 And make no mistake about it... this dirk was a pure fighting knife, and unabashedly so.

 The blade of this dirk is hand forged from 5160 carbon steel and hand tempered.
 The blade is then securely peened onto the pommel.
 The contoured handle is solid carved wood with a spiral pattern for a solid grip under demanding conditions.
 This dagger also includes a wood scabbard wrapped in leather.

 Materials and Construction